Grzegorz Kaźmierczak: Life and work

 Graduated from the Polish Philology Department at Kazimierz Wielki University.
 Co-founded Variété and debuted with the group at Jarocin Festival in 1984, receiving a distinction and several other awards in further years, including the Grand Prize, the Audience Award, the Journalists’ Award and the Award of the President of Jarocin.
-So far Variété has released 9 longplays and Kaźmierczak has published 4 books of poems.
+So far Variété has released 10 longplays and Kaźmierczak has published 4 books of poems.
 The band has played many concerts in various European countries, in Russia and US.
 In 2007 Variété recorded their sixth album in New York City.

 Kaźmierczak is a co-founder of a few recording studios.
 As sound engineer and music producer he has participated in recording albums of many artists.
 He has won various individual and collective awards.
 In Polish music community Kaźmierczak has been considered one of the best lyricists.
 In 2010 a documentary „Variété – muzyka bez końca" (Variété – endless music) was made, directed by Darek Landowski.
-Grzegorz Kaźmierczak currently lives in Warsaw.
+Grzegorz Kaźmierczak currently lives in Avola.